 Is It Okay To Save Up Buprenorphine Doses?

-Patients who are taking buprenorphine sometimes feel the need to save up doses.
-This can be for a variety of factors, but generally centers around a fear of running out.
-But there are some potential issues that come with saving up doses.
+People in buprenorphine treatment sometimes feel the need to save up doses.
+This often centers around a fear of running out.
+But there are some important concerns about saving up doses.

 In this article